Pitzer College

 Who Thrives Here

 Pitzer fits academically prepared students drawn to a progressive interdisciplinary liberal arts curriculum focused on social responsibility, environmental sustainability, and intercultural understanding.
-With just 1,227 enrolled and a 10.6% Pell rate (the lowest on this batch), the student body skews substantially upper-middle-class.
+With just 1,227 enrolled and a 10.6% Pell rate (the lowest in our dataset), the student body skews substantially upper-middle-class.
 Best fit for students planning graduate school in the social sciences, public policy, or international relations, or pursuing careers in nonprofit and impact-oriented sectors.
 The Claremont Colleges consortium provides STEM access via Harvey Mudd cross-registration for students whose interests broaden.

 The Verdict: A Reasonable Bet - With Caveats

-Median debt of $16,750 is very manageable against $69,512 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $16,750 owed against $69,512 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links